We love our kids very much, but sometimes it’s nice to just

 Eat at Biscuit Love

 At breakfast, we came up with a spontaneous idea…go on a day trip.
 We ended up driving an hour and a half to Mammoth Cave National Park in Kentucky!
 None of us had ever been inside a cave before or had ever visited Kentucky (two wins).
-We had a fantastic time exploring the cave on our ranger guided tour.
-To read more about our adventure, click on my post – Best Day Trip from Nashville Mammoth Cave.
+We had a fantastic time exploring the cave on our ranger-guided tour.

 After our cave experience, we headed to downtown Franklin for a late lunch.
 I had read this was a cute city just south of Nashville, so we decided to explore.
 We had a delicious lunch at 55 South and walked around the city a bit.